-For recurrent (non-Transformer) models like \modelname{D2}, we also test inference without segmentation and majority voting wherein each sentence is passed once and in full to the model (SP).
-This can save inference time (by avoiding overlapping windows), but sacrifices some reliability (as the model is trained on smaller window sizes).
+For recurrent (non-Transformer) models like \modelname{D2}, we also test inference without segmentation and majority voting.
+Each sentence is passed in full the model, once.
+This can save inference time (by avoiding overlapping windows), but sacrifices some reliability (as the model had been trained on smaller window sizes).